 - Right-click on the Windows icon and select Windows Terminal (Admin).

 - When this launches, copy/paste the command below, and hit Enter –

 - Running this code will look for any malicious codes on Windows 11 Image, and fix them (if the tool finds any).

 - Similar to that of the SFC scan, this too takes 15-20 minutes to finish, so wait patiently.

-Whether you perform a Windows update, do basic operations, remove some application, temporary files keep piling up and ultimately start crashing your PC.
-Though you can set your device to cleanse itself automatically, manually check for the junk files once a month.
-Doing so will not only help to avoid serious issues but will also keep your disk drives healthy.
+Whether you perform a Windows update, do basic operations, or remove some applications, temporary files keep piling up and ultimately start crashing your PC.
+Though you can set your device to cleanse itself automatically, manually check for junk files once a month.
+Doing so will not only help to avoid serious issues but will also keep the hard disk healthy.

 To purge temporary files manually on Windows 11, you may take the help of an in-built tool i.e. Disk Cleanup.

 The presence of an outdated device driver may also interfere with the core system files and thus causes a Black Screen of death error, BSOD on Windows 11.
 You may avoid such stop errors from even occurring by regularly checking for driver optional updates.